mezcel/electron-container/README.md

 ### Objective Goals:

-* Skeleton-ish starter tamplate for future refference.
-(Mostly in the ```main.js```)
 * Desktop and mobile app
 * Works as a Server Hosted App.
-* Send/Recieve communication between different instances
+* Send/Recieve text communication between different app instances
+* The user experience closer resembles an even older rosary version I made a while back, [rosary.net](https://github.com/mezcel/rosary.net). (_It has less features and visuals, but it is a social networking application._)

 ### Feature Objective:

-* Focuses on Electron page loading
+* Focuses on Electron page loading and modals
+* Express instant messaging
+* Date specific app events
+* modular json db

 ### Doubts:

-Not sure if React would have been better than JQM.
+I wonder if React would have been better than JQM.
 React would have had more UI features, but other than 'skinning', the JQM has all necessary UI built into it.

 ---